loadmill/loadmill-node/README.md

 - `-l, --load-test` Launch a load test.
 - `--test-plan` Launch a test plan.
 - `-s, --test-suite` Launch a test suite.
 If set then a test suite id must be provided instead of config file.
-- `-a, --launch-all-test-suites` (deprecated) Launch all team's test suites containing at least one flow marked for execution with CI toggle and wait for execution to end (executing one by one).
-- `-p, --parallel` (deprecated) Launch in parallel all team's test suites containing at least one flow marked for execution with CI toggle and wait for execution to end.
-Same as `-a` but in parallel.
+- `-p, --parallel` Set the concurrency of a running test suites in a test plan.
 Max concurrency is 10.
-- `--additional-description <description>` Add an additional description at the end of the current suite's description - available only for test suites.
+- `--additional-description <description>` Add an additional description at the end of the current suite's / test-plan's description.
 - `--labels <labels>`, Run flows that are assigned to a specific label.
 Multiple labels can be provided by seperated them with "," (e.g. 'label1,label2').
 - `--pool <pool>` Execute tests from a dedicated agent's pool (when using private agent).
 - `-w, --wait` Wait for the test to finish.